Thelymitra fuscolutea

-Thelymitra fuscolutea, commonly called the chestnut sun orchid, is a species of orchid in the family Orchidaceae and is endemic to the south-west of Western Australia.
+Thelymitra fuscolutea, commonly called chestnut sun orchid, is a species of orchid in the family Orchidaceae and is endemic to the south-west of Western Australia.
 It has a single erect, flat, leathery leaf and up to fifteen or more yellowish green flowers with reddish brown streaks and blotches.
 The column has broad, deeply fringed cream or whitish wings.

 Description

 Thelymitra fuscolutea is a tuberous, perennial herb with a single erect, flat, leathery, lance-shaped to egg-shaped leaf 50-150 mm long and 20-30 mm wide.
 Between two and fifteen or more yellowish green flowers with reddish brown streaks and blotches, 25-35 mm wide are borne on a flowering stem 200-300 mm tall.
 The sepals and petals are 12-16 mm long and 6-8 mm wide.
 The column is greenish near its base then cream or whitish, 6-9 mm long and 4-6 mm wide and has widely fringed wings.
 The lobe on the top of the anther has a club-like lobe on its top.
 The flowers are insect pollinated and open on sunny days.
 Flowering occurs from November to January.